Guides

 How fast can Voyage quote an FFL policy?

-For a standard Malaysian or Singaporean forwarder with turnover, mode mix, and three-year loss record in hand, Voyage typically returns indicative terms within 48 hours of a complete submission.
-Complex multimodal or warehouse-heavy risks may take longer, but most straightforward placements are inside the 48-hour window.
+For a standard Malaysian forwarder with turnover, mode mix, and three-year loss record in hand, Voyage typically returns indicative terms within 48 hours of a complete submission.
+Complex multimodal or warehouse-heavy risks may take longer, but most straightforward placements sit inside the 48-hour window.

 Voyage Conclusion

-Disclaimer: This article provides general guidance on freight forwarder's liability insurance as of May 2026.
+Disclaimer: This article provides general guidance on freight forwarder's liability insurance in Malaysia as of June 2026.
 Coverage terms, conditions, and availability vary by insurer, policy, jurisdiction, and trading conditions in force.

 Always review your specific policy wording, trading conditions, and client contracts, and consult a qualified insurance or legal professional before making coverage decisions.